-All the dragons in the forest of Nogard like nothing better than raiding Castle Dark and carrying off princesses to eat all the dragons, that is, except one.
+The dragons in the forest of Nogard like nothing better than raiding Castle Dark and carrying off princesses to eat.
+All the dragons, that is, except one.

-Herb is at his happiest tending his vegetable patch, for Herb is a vegetarian.
+Herb is at his happiest tending his vegetable patch.
+Herb is a vegetarian.

 So it is unfortunate that he is the one captured by the castle’s knights in armor.
-Treacherous Meathook and his dragon cronies will only help Herb if he agrees to eat meat will he give in to their blackmail?
+Treacherous Meathook and his dragon cronies will only help Herb if he agrees to eat meat.
+But will he give in to their blackmail?

-Jules Bass s lighthearted story combines with Debbie Harter’s jaunty illustrations to make Herb the Vegetarian Dragon a hilarious picture book that also offers young readers plenty of food for thought.
+Jules Bass’s lighthearted story combines with Debbie Harter’s jaunty illustrations to make Herb the Vegetarian Dragon a hilarious picture book.
+Best of all, it offers young readers plenty of food for thought.

 About the Author

-Jules Bass has produced several animated films, including The Hobbit, The Last Unicorn, Rudolph the Red-Nosed Reindeer, Frosty the Snowman, as well as several hit animated television shows such as ThunderCats.
+Jules Bass has produced several animated films, including The Hobbit, The Last Unicorn, Rudolph the Red-Nosed Reindeer, Frosty the Snowman, and several hit animated television shows as ThunderCats.

-The London Times called Herb one of the best books of the season.
-It was short-listed for the Kate Greenaway Award and praised by Paul McCartney as: “A magical read for all new thinkers, young and old…” Herb made his television debut on The Food Network.
+The London Times called it one of the best books of the season.
+It was short-listed for the Kate Greenaway Award and praised by Paul McCartney: “A magical read for all new thinkers, young and old…”

 “Lush with growing plants and green grass, the artwork is filled with details that readers will pore over.” – School Library Journal